USC-NSL/lookingglass-service/README.md

 submit(lgName, target, type)
 ```

+Arguments:
-- lgName: the name of the looking glass to issue this traceroute to
+- lgName (string): the name of the looking glass to issue this traceroute to
-- target: the target for the traceroute.
+- target (string): the target for the traceroute.
 Note: This should be an ip.
 Hostnames often fail for looking glasses.
-- type: can be "http", "telnet", or empty string.
+- type (string): can be "http", "telnet", or empty string.
 Empty string will select the type for you.

+Returns:
-The response is an measurement id which can be used to retrieve status and results of traceroutes.
+- measurement_id (integer): an id which can be used to retrieve status and results of traceroutes

 __Retrieve all active Looking Glass servers__
 ```
 active()
 ```

+Arguments:
+None

+Returns:
+- lg_list (list of strings): a list of the active looking glass servers

 __Retrieve active Looking Glass servers within the specified asn__
 ```
 active(asn)
 ```

+Arguments:
+- asn (integer): an autonomous system number

+Returns:
+- lg_list (list of strings): a list of the active looking glass servers in the specified AS

 __Retrieve the ASes with active Looking Glass servers__
 ```
 ases()
 ```

+Arguments:
+None

+Returns:
+- as_list (list of integers): a list of the ASes with active Looking Glass servers

 __Find status of measurement__

-May be one of, "processing", "not found", "unfinished" or "finished".
 ```
 status(measurement_id)
 ```

+Arguments:
+- measurement_id (integer): an identifier for a measurement

+Returns:
+- status_value (string): May be one of, "processing", "not found", "unfinished" or "finished"

 __Retrieve results for measurement_id__